ilshad/combo/README.md

 ```

 Internally, it is implemented by event bus and pub/sub, and it helps
-to control complexity for composite components by keeping the logic
+to control complexity of composite components by keeping the logic
 centralized.

 ## Use cases